SEO audits are the single best way to figure out why you’re not getting SEO results.

 Is Your Site Architecture Efficient for SEO?

-Many audits skip right past site architecture, but this is a big mistake.
+Many audits skip right past site architecture, but these are big SEO mistakes.

 Most websites are not designed with SEO in mind.

 Weirdly, this isn’t always a bad thing.
-That’s because many businesses create their website based on what they believe the user wants.
+That’s because many small business owners create their websites based on what they believe the user wants.

-You should always be user-centric with your SEO strategy.
+You should always be user-centric with your SEO strategy and avoid SEO issues.

 But, you still need to guide and please the search engine at the same time.